Frequently asked questions

 Data is accessible only by developers, that were granted access to the RevDeBug Server.
 The RevDeBug Server is an application that manages to record and deploy it on your own premises.
 In other words, it is as safe as you keep it.
 We don't have any access to your data.

 The recordings are stored on your dedicated RevDeBug Server.
 Only people within your own organization and with granted access can reach them.

-RevDeBug collects only the usage statistics and checks licence attached to your account (ex.
+RevDeBug collects only the usage statistics and checks the license attached to your account (ex.
 What feature have you used, what version of Visual Studio you’re using...).
-It helps us improving our tool and making it more user-friendly.
-We don't have access to any of your IP and any PII you are processing.
+It helps us improve our tool and make it more user-friendly.
+We don't have access to any of your IPs and any PII you are processing.

 RevDeBug allows monitoring your obfuscated applications on production and dealing with those.
-Thanks to unique technology we implemented, standard obfuscators do not affects the functionality of our software
+Thanks to the unique technology we implemented, standard obfuscators do not affect the functionality of our software

 Yes, we do, and you don’t even need to reconfigure IIS to make it work both locally inside Visual Studio and remotely.
 Just compile your project with RevDeBug and that’s it.
 The next time you access your web app it will stream the recording to the Recording Server and then into your Visual Studio (you don’t even have to hit the ‘run’ button).

 Yes, as long as you have Docker installed on your Windows 10 machine.
 At the moment there is no Windows-native distribution for RevDeBug Server, but if you need one, feel free to contact us at [email protected]